hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 Consequently, I really like to think of this in terms of "what is the collaboration outcome that we need and how do we address those deficiencies while emphasizing and leaning into what we're already good at?"

 Here's one that I really liked: in my team, when I was the interim Director and Engineering Manager, we had this problem of siloed information; because everyone had been so underwater for so long, the vast majority of work was interrupt driven.
+What I mean by interrupt driven work here is work that is primarily driven by asks from others and external demand rather than being planned or orchestrated; while that might be considered a normal flow of work for some infrastructure teams, it's not optimal for teams that do more than "call desk" style support, and so we needed to find a way to address that.
 Consequently, people ended up specializing in the interruptions they could solve the quickest, and so we had "the person who knows how to do X", and "the person who knows how to do Y" and so on.
 It became _really_ risky to make most changes in infrastructure when that person wasn't available.

 That wasn't a situation we could particularly afford, especially as I was trying desperately to prevent people from burning out, healing those who already had burned out, and grow the bus factor of the team while also trying to set up the future organization for success.
 I made a few changes to attempt to improve things, but they weren't ultimately particularly successful:

-- I setup a support slack channel and wired it up into Jira.
+- I setup a support slack channel, so that other teams could reach out to us for any issues, and wired it up into Jira.
 This was fantastic and worked really well
+  - Previously, they had just DM'd various engineers on my team directly and so it was impossible to quantify the work being done, or share knowledge about what was going on, and we didn't even have an effective way of announcing outages or planned maintenance.
 - I attempted to encourage pairing on problems together
 - I had the entire team lean into the interrupt driven work rather than try to do planned work and then splinter off into hero work as things inevitably required immediate attention
+  - While interrupt driven work isn't necessarily ideal, since we were _so_ underwater, focusing entirely on it was more effective than attempting to work like a team that had triple the bandwidth of ours.

 These were all great steps, but the ones that I missed were:

 - _doubling down harder_: We still had instances of people doing project style work rather than having _everyone_ doing interrupt driven work.
 If you're going to lean into something, you need to really lean in.
 - Leaning into interrupt driven work was an attempt to minimize work in progress to a manageable level.
-While it worked, it would've worked vastly better by turning the entire team into a mob programming team
+While it worked, it would've worked vastly better by turning the entire team into a mob programming team.
   We did this after our new Director joined and the change was incredible; it wasn't enough to have everyone working in the same area, they needed to work on the same thing at the same time, together.
   Not only did this speed up the entire team, but they grew closer together, collaborated better, and huge chunks of siloing disappeared overnight.
+  Did I mention that we're fully remote?
+We are.
+We still did mob programming, and it was amazing.
+  I highly recommend it as a way of accelerating a team in the storming and norming phases.

 Going back to the things that I did...
 Despite not quite doing the optimal thing here, what happened was really effective, if only for a particularly interesting and non-obvious reason:
 It was an extraordinarily compelling and straightforward thing to showcase to leadership.